 Foundational courses (prerequisite track) prepare you for your master’s degree by teaching key computing fundamentals

 Core computer science concepts build your knowledge of topics, such as algorithms, software languages, databases, and networking

 Foundations of Algorithms

-This course will provide a comprehensive introduction to computer algorithms taken from diverse areas of application.
-This course will concentrate on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
+This course provides a comprehensive introduction to computer algorithms taken from diverse areas of application.
+The course concentrates on algorithms of fundamental importance and on analyzing the efficiency of these algorithms.
 This course is considered a leveling course and it will not count toward the online master’s degree.

 Intro to Computation Theory

 Several models of computation (including finite automata, pushdown automata, and Turing machines) and their related languages.
 Topics include closure properties, regular languages, context‐free languages, decidability and recognizability, and time and space complexity (including NP‐completeness and randomized complexity).

 Software Verification & Validation